alextim/astro-lib/packages/astro-webmanifest/README.md

 </details>

 ## Configuration

-The config object implements the `Webmanifest` interface and additionally has `config` and `locales` properties as an object.
+The config object extends the `Webmanifest` type and additionally has `config` and `locales` properties as an object.

 <details>
   <summary>config</summary>